Ardumower/Sunray/README.md

 	<arg name="sunray_ros_mode" default="LOCALIZATION" />
 ```

-5. In your myrobot.launch, adjust the transformation from your LiDAR sensor position to the GPS position (between the wheels).
-Example:
+5. In your myrobot.launch, adjust the transformation from your LiDAR sensor position to the GPS position (between the wheels).Example:
 ![Screenshot from 2024-07-23 21-05-09](https://github.com/user-attachments/assets/97d6e772-5105-4e58-9e12-f11818a17b92)
+NOTE: It can be tricky to find the correct parameters.
+Start with some parameters, then steer the robot (rotate), and look if the trajectory is correct.
+If not, further adjust your parameters.

 5. In your 'Sunray/ros' folder, run 'service.sh' and choose:
 - 'Docker install' to install docker on your Raspberry PI.